Théo De Percin

-Théo Franck Mathias De Percin (born 2 February 2001) is a French professional footballer who plays as a goalkeeper for club Auxerre.
+Théo Franck Mathias De Percin (born 2 February 2001) is a French professional footballer who plays as a goalkeeper for club Bastia on loan from Auxerre.
 Born in metropolitan France, he has played for the Martinique national team.

 Early life

 De Percin was born in Tarbes, Hautes-Pyrénées, France, and is of Martiniquais descent.

 Club career

 A youth product of Auxerre since 2014, De Percin signed his first professional contract with the club on 18 March 2021.
 He made his professional debut with Auxerre in a 3–1 Coupe de France loss to Lille on 18 December 2021.

 International career

 De Percin debuted for the Martinique national team in a 2–1 loss to Panama in the CONCACAF Gold Cup on 30 June 2023.

 On 26 June 2024, De Percin was called up to replace the injured Robin Risser in the France Olympic team ahead of the 2024 Summer Olympics.
 On 4 July, head coach Thierry Henry announced that De Percin had not been selected in the final squad for the competition, but that he would stay with the group as a reserve player in case of an injury.